 13. What are three adverse effects of non-depolarizing neuromuscular blocking agents?

-Tubocurarine and metocurine with effects: hypotension and tachycardia.
+Tubocurarine and metocurine, causing hypotension and tachycardia.

 17. What are the pharmacokinetic characteristics of non-depolarizing neuromuscular blockers?